-He recoiled, then drew himself up and narrowed his eyes at her.
+He recoiled, then drew himself up and narrowed his eyes.
+Demeter wouldn't— couldn't do this to him.
+Too much had already been taken from him today.
 "When she comes of age—"

 "She will remain with me," she said, but her voice wavered as she spoke.
 Demeter's eyes grew wide and pleading.
 "Aidon, please; she's all I have left."
-She looked down at her baby girl, who was now murmuring softly as she drifted to sleep.
+She looked down at her baby girl, who murmured softly as she drifted to sleep.

-"We had a bargain," he said, growing impatient.
-"I rallied the Netherworld against the Titans and their servants.
+"We made a bargain," he said, growing impatient.
+"I rallied the House of Nyx against the Titans and their servants.
 The war would have been lost without me.
-She is part of the oath that both of you swore to me."
+She is part of the oath that both of you swore."

 "Careful…," he said quietly, his teeth on edge.
-Love and loss of love were not his province.
-He didn't understand matters of the heart any more than he could understand childbirth or the movements of the sea.
+Love and loss were not his concern.
+He didn't understand matters of the heart any more than he understood childbirth or the movements of the sea.
 "His choice of queen has nothing to do with our pact."

-"Marriage is Hera's province, and I'll have no part of it.
+"Marriage is now Hera's domain, and I'll have no part of it.
 Not for me, and not for Kore!
-I swear on the Styx that no Olympian god shall have her.
+I swear off all the Olympian men and swear on the Styx that none of them shall have her.
 No one shall destroy her as he destroyed me!"

-Now that the lots were drawn, Aidoneus was no longer an Olympian.
-Demeter in her grief and anger had forgotten that.
-He moved to correct her but decided against it, pursing his lips together.
-"For my part in the Titanomachy, when Persephone comes of age, she is to be my queen and consort and rule the underworld by my side.
-You cannot change that."
+Aidoneus stood resolute.
+"For my part in the Titanomachy, when Persephone comes of age, she is to be my queen and consort and rule the Underworld by my side.
+You cannot change that!"